How to Clean Up Gmail: Fast Ways to Declutter Your Inbox

 To create a new label, go to the left-hand sidebar, scroll down, and click "More" to expand the menu.
 Click "Create new label," enter a name for your label, and click "Create."
 Labels can be nested under existing ones to create a hierarchical structure.
 Apply labels to emails by selecting them, clicking the label icon at the top of the inbox, and choosing the desired label.

-For even greater efficiency, set up filters to automatically label incoming emails.
+For even greater efficiency, set up Gmail filters to automatically label incoming emails.
 Go to "Settings," then "Filters and Blocked Addresses," and click "Create a new filter."
 Define your criteria and choose "Apply the label" to automatically sort incoming emails.
 This system keeps your inbox organized without constant manual intervention.

 Maintaining a clean email inbox is not just about organization; it has significant benefits for your mental well-being.
 A cluttered inbox can be overwhelming, causing stress and reducing your ability to concentrate on important tasks.